Erickramirez/CarND-Vehicle-Detection/README.md

 * For HOG features:Adding one more channel will increase a lot of the feature size, in this case I keep it only for accuracy, however it involves longer processing time.
 * At this point it is nos useful for real time, it is taking a lot of time.
+* Because the sliding Window will affect drastically the time of processing, the area of interes elected will not work for other positions or to vehicle detection in the left side.